ShanaryS/real-estate-calculator-bot/README.md

 # Usage

 #### All the files that you should interact with to use the program is in the main directory.
 Either prefixed with run_* or values.py for editing constants.

+To create portable .exe files, setup the virtual environment as described above along with installing requirements.txt (On windows just run 'create_venv.bat').
+Then simply run the 'create_exe.bat' file.
+After about 2 minutes, all executables will be in the newly created 'bin' folder in the root of the project.

 * Add a property or search criteria to track:
 ```bash